highphilosopher/ServicePlanner/README.md

 - Use GitHub Actions cache for faster builds
 - Push to `your-dockerhub-username/serviceplanner`

-**Note**: The project has been updated to resolve build issues that were preventing successful Docker image creation in GitHub Actions.
-Key fixes include:
+**Note**: The project has been upgraded to .NET 9.0 to resolve build issues that were preventing successful Docker image creation in GitHub Actions.
+Key improvements include:
+- Upgraded to .NET 9.0 with latest Entity Framework Core packages (9.0.0)
+- Updated GitHub Actions workflow to use .NET 9.0.x
+- Updated Dockerfile to use .NET 9.0 SDK and runtime images
 - Removed Docker HEALTHCHECK dependency on `curl` (not available in .NET runtime images)
 - Fixed Song model initialization in database seeding to include all required properties
 - Updated Dockerfile to build from solution level to ensure proper assembly references on Linux
-- Downgraded Entity Framework Core packages from 9.0.5 to 8.0.11 to match .NET 8.0 compatibility
 - Added Entity Framework Core tools installation in Dockerfile for Linux build compatibility
 - Fixed .dockerignore to prevent exclusion of ServicePlanner/Data/ directory (critical for build)
 - Updated .gitignore to allow .dockerignore file to be committed to repository